 Pupils who meet the full entry requirements will be expected to take 4 AS levels or equivalent in the first year.
-Alternatively you can choose a more vocational path by studying BTECs / OCR Cambridge Technical / AQA Level 3 Extended Certificates or other vocational A Levels and combine these to a maximum of 4 A level equivalents in the first year.
-One or more A levels may be taken with our educational partner -Kilkeel High School.
-Please take the time to read carefully the requirements for each course.
+Alternatively, you can choose a more vocational path by studying BTECs / AQA Level 3 Extended Certificates or other vocational A Levels and combine these to a maximum of 4 A level equivalents in the first year.
+One or more A levels may be taken with our educational partner - Kilkeel High School.
+Please take the time to carefully read the requirements for each course.